-This appropriation is provided to the Tobacco Settlement Financing Corporation, for contingent-contractual obligations that are available to pay debt service on tobacco bonds.
+This appropriation is provided to the Tobacco Settlement Financing Corporation for contingent-contractual obligations that are available to pay debt service on bonds issued by the Corporation to help eliminate a deficit in 2003-04.
 Such funds would only be called upon in the unlikely event that tobacco receipts sold to the Tobacco Settlement Financing Corporation are insufficient to make such payments.
-As required by the contingent contract, the debt service bill includes a recommended appropriation that is equal to amounts payable on the Corporation's bonds in 2008-09 (\$391 million).
+As required by the contingent contract, the debt service bill includes a recommended appropriation that is equal to amounts payable on the Corporation's bonds in 2009-10 (\$291 million).